pichillilorenzo/JavaScriptEnhancements/README.md

 <strong>jQuery</strong> and <strong>NativeScript</strong> completions disabled by default!
 You can enable them on Preferences -> Package Settings -> JavaScript Completions.

+<strong>Some features could use npm!</strong>

+In Windows you must install it!
+Download it from [https://nodejs.org](https://nodejs.org).

+To OSX and Linux, it will be downloaded automatically with nodejs.

 Features list:
 - <a href="#find-javascript-description">"Find JavaScript Description" Feature</a>
 - <a href="#on-hover-description">"On Hover Description" Feature</a>
 - <a href="#evaluate-javascript">"Evaluate JavaScript" Feature</a>
 - <a href="#can-i-use">"Can I use?"
 Feature</a>
+- <a href="#jsdoc">"JSDoc" Feature</a>
 - <a href="#context-menu-options">Context menu options</a>

 <h2>Usage</h2>